-Referring to CONSOB's Recommendation for the issuers to assess at least on a three-year basis whether they should review the procedures adopted according to the RPT Regulations, taking into account, inter alia, the changes that might have been made to the ownership layout, as well as the effectiveness shown by the procedures in practice, on 12 December 2013 the BoD passed a resolution to entrust the Group General Counsel, with the support of the Group Chief Financial Officer and the functions that may be from time to time involved, with the tasks of: (i) completing, by staying in contact with the Committees of the Company that may be from time to time involved, the review of the procedure for Related-Party Transactions (the "RPT Procedure") currently in force that was adopted through a Board's resolution on 29 December 2010, and (ii) propose, within the necessary time span, actions for an adjustment or refinement of the RPT Procedure for each consequent determination of the BoD, after listening to the opinion of the RPT Committee pursuant to art.
-4, paragraph 3, of the Related-Party Transactions Regulations.
+Referring to CONSOB's Recommendation for the issuers to assess at least on a three-year basis whether they should review the procedures adopted according to the RPT Regulations, taking into account, inter alia, the changes that might have been made to the ownership layout, as well as the effectiveness shown by the procedures in practice, on 12 December 2013 the BoD passed a resolution to entrust the Group General Counsel, with the support of the Group Chief Financial Officer and the functions that may be from time to time involved, with the tasks of: (i) completing, by staying in contact with the Committees of the Company that may be from time to time involved, the review of the procedure for Related-Party Transactions (the "RPT Procedure") currently in force that was adopted through a Board's resolution on 29 November 2010, and (ii) propose, within the necessary time span, actions for an adjustment or refinement of the RPT Procedure for each consequent determination of the BoD, after listening to the opinion of the RPT Committee pursuant to the Related-Party Transactions Regulations48.

-After extensive inspections aimed at examining the choices made during the approval and enforcement of the RPT Procedure, on 13 May 2014, the Board of Directors approved a new version of RPT Procedure according to Related-Party Regulations.
-The new version replaced the previous procedure with effect from 30 September 2014.
-In particular, the new RPT Procedure extends the perimeter of related parties to include, among the persons potentially covered by the definition of "Executives with strategic responsibilities" not only Autogrill managers, but also the top executives belonging to Subsidiaries, in any case without prejudice to Autogrill competence in identifying the detailed list of "Executives with strategic responsibilities", whom to apply the RPT Procedure.
+After extensive inspections aimed at examining and reassessing the choices made during the first approval and enforcement of the RPT Procedure, on 13 May 2014, the Board of Directors approved a new version of RPT Procedure according to Related-Party Regulations.
+The new version replaced the previously effective procedure with effect from 30 September 2014.
+In particular, the RPT Procedure in force as at the date of this Report extends the perimeter of related parties to include, among the persons potentially covered by the definition of "Executives" with strategic responsibilities" not only Autogrill managers, but also the top executives of the Subsidiaries, in any case without prejudice to the competence of Autogrill's Board of Directors in identifying the detailed list of "Executives with strategic responsibilities", whom to apply the RPT Procedure.